Large Language Models for Software Engineering: A Systematic Literature Review: RQ2: How are SE-related datasets collected, preprocessed, and used in LLMs?

 \subsection{How are the datasets for training LLMs sourced?}

-Data is an indispensable and critical factor in the training of LLMs, which determines the generalization ability, effectiveness, and performance of the models~\cite{sun2022importance}.
+Data is an indispensable and critical factor in training LLMs, which determines the generalization ability, effectiveness, and performance of the models~\cite{sun2022importance}.
 Adequate, high-quality, and diverse data is critical to allow models to fully learn features and patterns, optimize parameters, and ensure reliability in validation and testing.
 We first investigate the methods used to obtain the dataset.
-By analyzing the methods of data collection, we divided the data sources into four categories: open-source datasets, collected datasets, constructed datasets, and industrial datasets.
-Open-source datasets refer to data collected from open-source projects, which are often shared by the open-source community and contain a substantial amount of real-world code, text, and related information.
-Collected datasets are datasets gathered from various sources, including major websites, forums, blogs, social media, etc., covering a wide range of topics and domains.
-Constructed datasets are datasets created through manual or semi-automatic methods, such as domain-specific test sets, annotated datasets, or synthetic data.
-Industrial datasets are datasets obtained from industrial or commercial companies, often containing real business data, user behavior data, etc. These datasets are highly valuable for research and applications in real business scenarios, but obtaining them may be more challenging due to concerns about business confidentiality and privacy.
+By analyzing the methods of data collection, we divided the data sources into four categories: open-source datasets, collected datasets, constructed datasets, and industrial datasets. \textit{Open-source datasets}~\cite{chen2023improving,khakhar2023pac,wang2023evaluating,zeng2022extensive} refer to publicly accessible collections of data that are often disseminated through open-source platforms or repositories.
+For example, datasets like HumanEval~\cite{chen2021evaluating}, which consists of 164 manually crafted Python problems, each accompanied by its respective unit tests.
+The open-source nature of these datasets ensures their credibility and allows for community-driven updates, making them a reliable resource for academic research. \textit{Collected datasets}~\cite{huang2018api,tian2023chatgpt,sghaier2023multi,mastropaolo2022using} are those that researchers compile directly from a multitude of sources, including but not limited to, major websites, forums, blogs, and social media platforms.
+For instance, researchers~\cite{chan2023transformer,salza2022effectiveness,weyssow2023usage,yang2022aspect} often scrape data from Stack Overflow~\cite{stackoverflowStackoverflow} threads or GitHub~\cite{githubGithub} issues comments to create a dataset tailored to their specific research questions. \textit{Constructed datasets}~\cite{ezzini2022automated,koide2023detecting,kang2022large,zhang2022beqain} are specialized datasets that researchers create by modifying or augmenting collected datasets to better align with their specific research objectives.
+These modifications can be carried out through manual or semi-automatic methods and may include the generation of domain-specific test sets, annotated datasets, or synthetic data.
+For example, researchers often take a collected dataset of code snippets and manually annotate them with bug types to create a constructed dataset for studying automated program repair techniques~\cite{fan2023automated,jin2023inferfix,wu2023effective}. \textit{Industrial datasets}~\cite{alhamed2022evaluation,moharil2022identification,wang2020deep} are those obtained from commercial or industrial entities and often contain proprietary business data, user behavior logs, and other sensitive information.
+These datasets are particularly valuable for research that aims to address real-world business scenarios.
+However, the acquisition of such datasets is often complicated by issues related to business confidentiality and data privacy.
+For example, in a collaborative effort with China Merchants Bank (CMB), Wang~\ea~\cite{wang2020deep} were able to access 21 projects from CMB's repositories.
+Access to such data would likely require non-disclosure agreements and other legal safeguards to protect business interests.
+Each of these dataset types offers unique advantages and challenges, and the choice between them should be guided by the specific requirements and constraints of the research project at hand.